 Note: It has been decided to grant the applicant a separate Foreshore Licence under the Foreshore Act, 1933 (No.12), contemporaneous with the Aquaculture Licence, subject to standard conditions applicable to Foreshore Licences.

-An Roinn Talmhaíochta, Bia agus Mara Department of Agriculture, Food and the Marine sent by registered post
+An Roinn Talmhaíochta, Bia agus Mara Department of Agriculture, Food and the Marine

 Refs: T03/030, T03/030/1 and T03/099

 T.L.
 Mussels Ltd., Clonard Business Park, Whitemill Industrial Estate, Wexford